OyeSpeedy/Aww-so-cube-Win/README.md

-# Aww-so-cube-Windows

-🎮 Throwback Build #1 – Cube Runner
+# 🧊 Cube Runner – Unity

-Revisited an old Unity project: a 10-level 3D cube runner I built while learning game development.
+Simple 3D runner game built in Unity.
+Dodge obstacles, reach the finish — survive all 10 levels.

+## 🔹 Features
-✅ Player movement & collisions
+- Player movement with physics
+- Obstacles and collisions
-✅ Level progression system
+- Level progression (10 scenes)
-✅ Game over + UI
+- Game over and restart logic
+- Simple UI and transitions

+## 🎮 Play It
+🔗 [Itch.io link here] *(optional but powerful)*

+## 🧠 Dev Notes
-This was one of my early wins and taught me the importance of small complete projects.
+This was one of my early Unity experiments.
+Revisiting it now as part of my 100 Days of Game Dev journey.

-Part of my journey through #100DaysOfGameDev 🚀

-#GameDev #Unity3D #ThrowbackBuild #IndieDev #OpenSource
+---

+Built with:
+- Unity 3D
+- C#
+- Pure grit 😤